Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Asymptotics of the cumulants of the zeros counting measure

 The quantity $I_n(G)$, in the context of cumulants asymptotics, is somehow reminiscent of a theorem of Szegő (see \cite{Avr10} and the references therein), where this kind of integral received a thorough treatment and Hölder bounds that depends on the structure of the graph were given.
+It has been for instance used conjointly with diagram formulas and Wiener Chaos expansion techniques to prove the Gaussian asymptotics of non-linear functional of random measures, see for instance \cite{Pec11}.\jump

-Nevertheless our setting is not exactly the same, and we were able to give a simple and self contained argument, that relies only on a basic interpolation inequality for Hölder norms, which proves an Hölder type bound for the quantity $I_n(G)$.
-The result is contained in the following lemma. \begin{lemma} Assume that for all $e\in E(G)$, $g_e \in L^\frac{p}{p-1}$.
-Then for every $e\in E(G)$, there is a number $\alpha_e\geq p/(p-1)$ such that
+Nevertheless our setting is not exactly the same, and we were able to give a very short and self contained argument, that relies only on a basic interpolation inequality for Hölder norms, which proves a tight Hölder type bound for the quantity $I_n(G)$ when $G$ is $2$-edge connected.
+We recall the following fundamental theorem about Hölder inequality proved by Barthe in \cite[Sec.
+2]{Bar2}, which is a particular instance of the Brascamp--Lieb inequality (a good survey reference is for instance \cite{Ben08}). \begin{theorem}[Hölder interpolation] Let $m,n$ positive integers, and $v_1,\ldots,v_m$ be non-zeros vectors which span the Euclidean space $\R^n$.
+We denote by $Q$ the subset of $[0,1]^m$ such that $\underline{q}\in Q$ if there is a finite constant $C_{\underline{q}}$ such that for every measurable functions $\psi_1,\ldots,\psi_m$ from $\R$ to $\R$,